Open Access Dissertation

 Results identified a salubrious pattern of disability discrepancy (subjective < functional), which was associated with less pain, better social functioning, more adaptive coping, and less dysfunctional coping in the chronic spinal pain sample (small to medium effect size, p < .05).
 The salubrious discrepancy pattern was inversely associated with disability compensation, depression, negative affect, pain, and dysfunctional coping in the RA sample (small effect size, p < .05).
 Kinesiophobia, religion, and positive affect were not associated with the discrepancy score.
 The discrepancy pattern where subjective > functional was not associated with any markers of healthy adjustment.

 Overall, markers of better psychosocial adjustment were modestly associated with the salubrious pattern of functional > subjective disability, whereas poor adjustment was associated with the reverse discrepancy pattern.
 Theoretical and clinical implications of these findings are discussed.

 Nevedal, Dana Catharine, "Perceived and functional disability in adults with chronic pain: what accounts for discrepancies?"
 (2012).
 Wayne State University Dissertations.
-Paper 553.
+553.